shellandtube/fin-fan-cooler/README.md

 - **Corrosion Protection**: Apply protective coatings to prevent corrosion, especially in coastal environments.
 - **Emergency Procedures**: Establish and communicate emergency shutdown procedures in case of system failure.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-For further information or inquiries, please contact [support@finfancooler.com](mailto:support@finfancooler.com).
+For further information or inquiries, please contact [enquiry@heatexchanger.co.in](mailto:enquiry@heatexchanger.co.in).